Rudolf Steiner: Social reform

 For a period after World War I, Steiner was active as a lecturer on social reform.
 A petition expressing his basic social ideas was widely circulated and signed by many cultural figures of the day, including Hermann Hesse.

 In Steiner's chief book on social reform, Toward Social Renewal, he suggested that the cultural, political and economic spheres of society need to work together as consciously cooperating yet independent entities, each with a particular task: political institutions should be democratic, establish political equality and protect human rights; cultural institutions should nurture the free and unhindered development of science, art, education and religion; and economic institutions should enable producers, distributors, and consumers to cooperate voluntarily to provide efficiently for society's needs.
 He saw this division of responsibility as a vital task which would take up consciously the historical trend toward the mutual independence of these three realms.
 Steiner also gave suggestions for many specific social reforms.

 Steiner proposed that societal well-being fundamentally depends upon a relationship of mutuality between the individuals and the community as a whole:

 He expressed another aspect of this in the following motto:

+According to Cees Leijenhorst, "Steiner outlined his vision of a new political and social philosophy that avoids the two extremes of capitalism and socialism."

+According to Egil Asprem, "Steiner's teachings had a clear authoritarian ring, and developed a rather crass polemic against 'materialism', 'liberalism', and cultural 'degeneration'. [...]
+For example, anthroposophical medicine was developed to contrast with the 'materialistic' (and hence 'degenerate') medicine of the establishment."

+The Social Threefolding has been called a "nebulous scheme".
+Steiner pleaded for a hegemonic spiritual elite.